adv-sw/FidelityFX-SPD/README.md

 DX12_EXTENSION_API void Ext_Mipmaps_Delete(Mipmap_View *mipview);

-Delete a mipmap view when no longer required for example, once the command list that created the mipmaps for your resource has executed.
+Delete a mipmap view when no longer required.
+For example, once the command list that created the mipmaps for your resource has executed.

 DX12_EXTENSION_API void Ext_Mipmaps_Terminate();